Is your sleep disturbed by sudden arm or leg movements which you can’t control? Perhaps you experience twitching or burning sensations in your legs?

 Your doctor would want to ensure you aren’t suffering from any of these conditions before considering treatment.

-Certainly the possible connection between iron-deficiency anemia and the syndrome seems to have increasing support from some medical professionals, for example as reported in this 2011 study.
+A possible connection between iron-deficiency anemia and the syndrome seems to have increasing support from some medical professionals, for example as reported in this 2011 study.

 The condition could also be a side-effect of other medication, such as: